phalcon-orphanage/docs/ja/reference/cookies.rst

     {
         public function loginAction()
         {
-            //Check if the cookie has previously set if ($this->cookies->has('remember-me')) {
+            // Check if the cookie has previously set if ($this->cookies->has('remember-me')) {

-                //Get the cookie
+                // Get the cookie
                 $rememberMe = $this->cookies->get('remember-me');

-                //Get the cookie's value
+                // Get the cookie's value
                 $value = $rememberMe->getValue();

             }